-A solution to these problems is to use sunlight, which is clean, renewable, and free, to meet these energy needs.
+A solution to these problems is to use clean, renewable, and free sunlight, to meet these energy needs.
 However, current solar stoves do not supply on-demand heating, are not robust, and are often heavy and cumbersome.
 These challenges inhibit their widespread implementation.

-This project is designing low-cost solar cookers that utilize a novel fuel media to provide on-demand energy release for cooking and heating applications.
+This project is designing low-cost thermal batteries that utilize a novel micro-encapsulated fuel media to provide on-demand energy release for cooking and heating applications.